-LACK OF LIQUIDITY - The notes will not be listed on any securities exchange.
+- LACK OF LIQUIDITY The notes will not be listed on any securities exchange.
 JPMS intends to offer to purchase the notes in the secondary market but is not required to do so.
 Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the notes easily.
-Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes.

-JPMorgan Structured Investments - Capped Return Enhanced Notes Linked to the MSCI All Country Asia ex Japan Index MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES - In addition to the level of the Index on any day, the value of the notes will be impacted by a number of economic and market factors that may either offset or magnify each other, including:

-- \cdot the actual and expected volatility of the Index; - · the time to maturity of the notes; - · the dividend rates on the equity securities underlying the Index; - · interest and yield rates in the market generally; - \cdot a variety of economic, financial, political, regulatory and judicial events; - the exchange rates and the volatility of the exchanges rate between the U.S. dollar and the currencies in which securities composing the Index are traded and the correlation between those exchange rates and the level of the Index; and - · our creditworthiness, including actual or anticipated downgrades in our credit ratings.
+Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes. - MANY ECONOMIC AND MARKET FACTORS WILL IMPACT THE VALUE OF THE NOTES In addition to the level of the Index on any day, the value of the notes will be impacted by a number of economic and market factors that may either offset or magnify each other, including: - · the actual and expected volatility of the Index; - · the time to maturity of the notes; - the dividend rates on the equity securities underlying the Index; - interest and yield rates in the market generally; - a variety of economic, financial, political, regulatory and judicial events; - the exchange rates and the volatility of the exchange rates between the U.S. dollar and the currencies in which the index stocks are traded and the correlation between those rates and the closing levels of the index; and: - · our creditworthiness, including actual or anticipated downgrades in our credit ratings.